 Defining Triangle Similarity

 Two triangles are considered similar if they have the same shape but potentially different sizes.
-This means their corresponding angles are congruent (equal in measure), and their corresponding sides are proportional.
-It's important to note that similarity is different from congruence, where triangles must be exactly the same in both shape and size.
+This means their corresponding angles are congruent (equal in measure), and their corresponding sides are proportional. make sure to note that similarity is different from congruence, where triangles must be exactly the same in both shape and size.

 - Congruent Angles: If triangle ABC is similar to triangle XYZ, then angle A is congruent to angle X, angle B is congruent to angle Y, and angle C is congruent to angle Z.